Yogoda/ZoneLoadingSystem/README.md

 # Zone Loading System

-This is a dynamic zone loading system for Godot you can use in your games, it can be used for 2D or 3D.
-This system allows to have an infinite game world without loading screen (after the initial loading).
+This is a dynamic zone loading system that automatically loads and unloads zones according to the player position, this allows huge game worlds without loading screen.

+The zones can be as big or as small as needed, and this can be combined with other optimization methods.
+If done carefully, the zone transitions will be invisible to the player.

+It can be used for 2D and 3D games, indoor and outdoor environments.

 ![Test image](screenshots/world.png)